 - Roll with resistance.
 Arguing, interrupting, negating and ignoring are signs a client is resistant to change.

 - Develop discrepancy.
-Generate inconsistency between how the client sees his/her current situation and how he/she would like it to be.
+Generate inconsistency between how the client sees their current situation and how they would like it to be.
 This strategy is based on the notion that discomfort motivates change and internal inconsistency or ambivalence is a cause of human discomfort.

 - Focusing: the development and maintenance of a specific direction in conversation about change.